Tym17/MiniWolfX/README.md

-# Wolf3D
+# MiniWolfX 2014
-First person raycast maze explorer
+> First person raycasted maze explorer

+Works on BLinux and uses MiniLibX.
+Code dates from my first year in development, so it might be a bit messy.